TickTalk 5 ($200) is the better value for most families; choose Xplora X5 Play ($120) if your child is active and you want IP68 + fitness challenges.

 Design and Durability

-TickTalk 4’s rectangular design with a silicone bumper case prioritizes protection over aesthetics.
 It’s chunky.
 Kids with small wrists may find it uncomfortable during the first few days, but the adjustable bands help.
-We’ve dropped ours on concrete, asphalt, and hardwood.
-No damage.
+The silicone bumper is designed to absorb the drops onto concrete, asphalt, and hardwood that an active kid will inevitably cause.

-Xplora X5 Play has a sportier, more modern look with a round face and vibrant band colors.
 It’s noticeably lighter and sits more comfortably on thinner wrists.
 The bands are replaceable if they stretch out over time.

-On water resistance, Xplora takes the lead with an IP68 rating that handles submersion to 5 feet for 60 minutes.
 TickTalk’s IP67 covers rain and splashes but shouldn’t go swimming.
 For detailed info on water resistance ratings, see our guide to IP ratings.

 Battery Life